cs161-staff/textbook/principles/principles.md

 program has, the less harm is done if it should someday be penetrated by a buffer overrun attack.

-Example: How does Unix do, in terms of least privilege?
+How does Unix do, in terms of least privilege?
 Answer: Pretty lousy.
 Every program gets all the privileges of the user that invokes it.
 For instance, if I run a editor to edit a single file, the editor receives all the privileges of my user account, including the powers to read, modify, or delete all my files.
 That's much more than is needed; strictly speaking, the editor probably only needs access to the file being edited to get the job done.

-Example: How is Windows, in terms of least privilege?
+How is Windows, in terms of least privilege?
 Answer: Just as lousy.
 Arguably worse, because many users run under an Administrator account, and many Windows programs require that you be Administrator to run them.
 In this case, every program receives total power over the whole computer.
 Folks on the